TREATMENT PROCESS OF DENTAL VENEERS

 LONGEVITY OF VENEERS

-Porcelain veneers last on average 7-10 years however this can be extended for a very long time with good oral hygiene (especially daily flossing), controlling para-functional habits (such as nocturnal grinding or holding items with your teeth) and regular dental visits.
+Porcelain veneers can last on average between 10 to 17 years.
+However, this can be extended with good oral hygiene (especially daily flossing), controlling para-functional habits (such as nocturnal grinding or holding items with your teeth) and regular dental visits.
 Anything that will break your natural teeth can break the porcelain veneers, for example, hard lollies, corn on the cob and ice cubes.
 Porcelain veneers cannot be repaired easily if they’re damaged or if the gum shrinks away from the top edge, so very good oral hygiene is required to keep them looking good.

-Composite resin veneers are made of the tooth-coloured filling materials.
+Composite resin veneers are made of the tooth-coloured filling materials and last around 5 years.
 They are placed by the dentist in one visit and require minimal tooth preparation (drilling).
 Resin veneers are used in similar situations to porcelain veneers however they last only half as long before requiring repair or replacement.
 They look good but are not as natural-looking good as porcelain.
 While repairs to the resin veneers are not too difficult, they do stain, chip and discolour a lot more than porcelain veneers.

 COMPOSITE RESIN VS PORCELAIN VENEERS